Enterprise Project Management Software: Functions, Integrations, Platforms, Costs

 Many system users.
 The monthly fee for a feature-rich packaged EPM software multiplied by a large number of users (e.g., 500+) that doesn’t decrease with time, in the long run, can outweigh the investment to custom EPM software.

 Integrations with custom enterprise systems.
-Although EPM vendors offer their solutions as a part of larger business suites (e.g., Microsoft, ServiceNow) or provide Integration-as-a-Service options, the integration of a packaged EPM solution with data- and workflows-intensive custom software (ERP, EAM, HCM, etc.) may turn out to be costly.
-Custom enterprise PM solutions are a good way out in such a situation as their architecture is specifically designed to handle enterprise-specific integration requirements.
+Although some EPM vendors offer their solutions as a part of larger business suites (e.g., Microsoft, ServiceNow) or provide specific integration options, the integration of a packaged EPM solution with data- and workflows-intensive custom software (ERP, EAM, HCM, etc.) may turn out to be costly.
+While the architecture of a custom EPM is tailored to your enterprise-specific integration requirements.

 In software development since 1989, ScienceSoft advises on and builds tailored EPM solutions to help enterprises optimize and knowingly plan projects’ time, resources and increase the general efficiency of enterprise projects.